Karaim language: Phonotactics

-While most languages of the Turkic family exhibit palatal vowel harmony, Trakai Karaim shows harmony in palatalization of consonants.
-Thus, in any given word, only palatalized or only non-palatalized consonants can be found (Németh 2003).
+Trakai Karaim shows harmony in palatalization of consonants.
+Thus, in any given word, only palatalized or only non-palatalized consonants can be found.
 Palatalized consonants occur in the presence of front vowels, and non-palatalized consonants occur in the presence of back vowels.
-Similarly to most Turkic languages, virtually all of the consonants in Karaim exist in both a palatalized and a non-palatalized form, which may be further evidence of their genetic relationship (Hansson 2007).
+Similarly to most Turkic languages, virtually all of the consonants in Karaim exist in both a palatalized and a non-palatalized form, which may be further evidence of their genetic relationship.
 However, care must be taken in assuming as much, because Karaim has been in contact with the Lipka Tatar language in Lithuania for hundreds of years.

-Karaim also exhibits vowel harmony, whereby suffix vowels harmonize for front or back quality with the vowels in the stem of a word (Zajaczkowski 1961).
+Karaim also exhibits vowel harmony, whereby suffix vowels harmonize for front or back quality with the vowels in the stem of a word.

 Morphology

 Karaim morphology is suffixing and highly agglutinating.
-The Karaim language lacks prefixes but uses post-positions.
+The Karaim language lacks prefixes but uses postpositions.
 Nouns are inflected for seven cases (nominative, genitive, dative, accusative, ablative, locative, and instrumental, which is rare in other Turkic languages).
 A notable feature of verb conjugation in Karaim is the possibility of abbreviated forms.

 Syntax

 Historically, Karaim had a typically Turkic SOV word order.
-However, it appears to have acquired somewhat free word order due to extensive language contact situations, and currently has a preference for SVO constructions (Csató 2001).
+However, it appears to have acquired somewhat free word order due to extensive language contact situations, and currently has a preference for SVO constructions.
 Due to the agglutinative nature of Karaim morphology, pronominal subjects are frequently dropped as the same information is already represented in the inflection of the main verb.
 Karaim is head-final and uses postpositions.

 Karaim syntax exhibits multiple instances of code-copying, whereby Karaim merges with syntactic properties of other languages in its area due to strong language contact situations.
-The impact of such language contact is also evident in the Karaim lexicon, which has extensive borrowing (Zajaczkowski 1961).
+The impact of such language contact is also evident in the Karaim lexicon, which has extensive borrowing.
 In more modern times, the significant borrowing is also representative of insufficiencies in the lexicon.

 Writing system

-The traditional script of the Karaites in the Hebrew alphabet was used till the 20th century.
+The traditional script of the Karaites in the Hebrew alphabet was used until the 20th century.
 In many Karaite families, they still have Hebrew letter handwritten collection of texts of diverse content, referred to as "miedžuma".
 The Karaim language has also been protected through translated religious works, such as bibles.
 Throughout the 20th century, the Karaite communities also used various modifications of Latin (Yañalif, Lithuanian and Polish alphabets) and Cyrillic alphabets.